 Pennygataway River Thomas Lowe : “Passed the Pennygataway about 12 o’clock, and made good progress afterwards, tracking.”

 Shamattawa River.
-Aemilus Simpson : “We embarked at 2.50 am and continue our ascent of Hay’s River, which we complete at 5pm when we arrived at the confluence of the Shamattawa, making the estimated distance from York Factory 56 miles.
+Aemilus Simpson : “We embarked at 2.50 am and continue our ascent of Hayes River, which we complete at 5pm when we arrived at the confluence of the Shamattawa, making the estimated distance from York Factory 56 miles.
 As we continue our ascent the current gains additional force, which add very much to the labour of Tracking.”
-The Shamattawa River is now called God’s River.
+The Shamattawa River is now called God’s River, and of course it flows into the Hayes River.

 Dancing Point Thomas Lowe : “Got to the Hill River this morning at 7 o’clock, and camped a short distance beyond Dancing Point.”
-I don’t know Dancing Point is, and I don’t need to know, but it does seem to be a short distance past the Fox River, and some distance before the Rock Portage, on the Hill River.
+I don’t know Dancing Point is, and I don’t need to know, but it does seem to be a short distance past the Fox River, and some distance before the Rock Portage, on the Hill River (which was the Hayes River, really).

 From the Rock [see below] to Knee Lake the distance was 80 km or 50 miles.
 The river bed rises sharply and is full of rocks and Islands.
 Brassy Hill stood high on this section of the river, and was the highest point of land between Hudson Bay and Lake Winnipeg.
 Hence this section of the Hayes River was called Hill River.
 The rapids and portages in this section of the river were:

 Rocky or Rock portage, the Rock [fort].
 Aemilius Simpson : “We do not travel therefore at a rate exceeding two Miles per hour, and 4.45 pm arrived at the Rocky Portage, which I estimate is 34 miles above the Mouth of the Hill River.
-Making this portage occupied us until 6pm when we proceeded for 2 miles & got to Borwick’s Falls…” Thomas Lowe : Reached the Rock at 4 o’clock in the afternoon, and got the pieces across and the boat hauled up in a very short time, as the water is in a good state this year.
+Making this portage occupied us until 6pm when we proceeded for 2 miles & got to Borwick’s Falls…” All of these points were on the part of the Hayes River that the HBC men called Hill River.
+Thomas Lowe : Reached the Rock at 4 o’clock in the afternoon, and got the pieces across and the boat hauled up in a very short time, as the water is in a good state this year.
 Made the Portage, Likewise Borwick’s Falls, and encamped a short distance beyond.”
 John Charles : “On the 22nd we made the Rock portage and passed the night a little way above, called Rock Fort.”
 And here’s a detail, from Aemilius Simpson : “On getting above the Rock Portage we discontinued Tracking, and proceed by Poling, an operation at which our Canadian Voyageurs are very expert.”

 White Mud Portage.
 Aemilius Simpson : “At 3am we continued our ascent of the Hill River, which now presents a constant chain of rapids, obliging us to make frequent discharges and Portages, viz. the White Mud Portage, Rocky Point Discharge, 1st & 2nd Brass Portages, & minor Rapids, & at 7pm we arrived at the lower Burnt Wood Portage where we Encampt for the night, having after a day of great labour & fatigue, come a distance of only 13 miles.”